YunoHost-Apps/onlyoffice_ynh/README.md

 * Go in the Nextcloud `settings` > `Administration` > `ONLYOFFICE` > `Server settings` > `Address of the Document Server`.
 * Give the installation domain of your `onlyoffice`, e.g. `https://office.yunohost.domain/` and click `Save`.
 * Create a new document and enjoy!

-#### JWT Safety setting
-In the Nextcloud' OnlyOffice connector setting page, a token is required.
-You receive it by mail at install time, copy-paste the token in the Nextcloud's setting page.

-If you missed the email, you can find the token by running this command anytime in your Yunohost server where Onlyoffice is installed :
-* `sudo documentserver-jwt-status.sh`

 ### Desktop Edition on PC